-Associate Provost for Graduate Studies and International Relations, Professor Yeo Kiat Seng joined Singapore University of Technology and Design (SUTD) on 2nd July 2014.
-He has over 25 years of experience in industry, academia and consultancy.
-Before his appointment at SUTD, he was Full Professor at Nanyang Technological University (NTU), Singapore, and spent 13 years in management positions as Associate Chair (Research), Head of Circuits and Systems and Sub-Dean (Student Affairs) in the School of Electrical and Electronic Engineering (EEE).
-As Associate Chair (Research), he developed EEE mega research centres into a top-notch hub to advance cutting-edge research innovations and unparalleled inventions.
-Prof. Yeo was also a Fellow of the Renaissance Engineering Programme (REP) and served as Senator and Advisory Board Member at NTU.
-Besides, he was the Founding Director of VIRTUS, a S$50 million IC Design Centre of Excellence jointly set up by NTU and Singapore Economic Development Board.
+Professor YEO Kiat Seng (M’00–SM’09–F’16) received the B.Eng.
+(EE) in 1993, and Ph.D.
+(EE) in 1996 both from Nanyang Technological University (NTU).
+Currently, he is Associate Provost for Research and International Relations at the Singapore University of Technology and Design (SUTD).
+He has about 30 years of experience in industry, academia and consultancy.
+Before joining SUTD, he was Full Professor at Nanyang Technological University (NTU), Singapore; and spent 13 years in management positions as Associate Chair (Research), Head of Circuits and Systems and Sub-Dean (Students Affairs).
+Professor Yeo was also a Fellow of the Renaissance Engineering Programme (REP) and served as Senator and Advisory Board Member at NTU.
+He has made many outstanding contributions to advance Singapore’s education and research ambitions over the course of his career.
+As the Founding Director of VIRTUS, a S$52 million IC Design Centre of Excellence jointly set up by NTU and Singapore Economic Development Board, he contributed extensively to the economic development of integrated circuit design in Singapore by leading multidisciplinary research, with a focus on industry collaboration.
+In 2016, he initiated the FIRST (Fostering Industrial Research Success Together) Industry Workshop at SUTD.
+Today, it is a flagship event with an attendance of over 800 professionals from the industry.
 Since 1996, he has been providing consultancy services to statutory boards, local SMEs and multinational corporations in the areas of electronics and IC design.